harvard-cs205/CS205-Spring2017-Projects/Presentations.md

 - the 'big picture' to a non-specialist
 - the 'depth of the work' undertaken to a specialist focussing on the science  and the computer science.

+## Peer evaluation
+Note that you have to be present for your session to perform peer evaluation of presentations.
+You can attend both sessions.

 ## Morning Session: 10am to 11:30am